 It may feel as if everyone is fiercely competing against each other and in reality it is.
 One will do better, have more, get more opportunities while you are going at a snail pace and may want to throw in the towel.

 Well, I am here to tell you what I’ve learned.
 The only person you have to compete against is you!

 We are always evolving and with time you will see that you are the one who decides to change, improve, become disciplined and just be a better version of yourself!

-Oh how things change and quite honestly, I prefer what I do now than when I started back in 2011.
+Oh how things and times change and quite honestly, I prefer what I do now than when I started back in 2011.

 I forgot to tell you to always keep learning.
 Things change incredibly fast and one must stay up to date with all that is happening in the technological world and you know it.

 There lots of amazing sites that I’ve subscribed to like